bioexcel/cwl-engine-guide/docs/full_cwl_implementation/reana.md

 > Install guides?
 Yes

-There are two componenets to a REANA install: the command line client, and the server.
+There are two components to a REANA install: the command line client, and the server.
 Both installations have only a few steps required to install them.

 The [commandline client](https://reana-client.readthedocs.io/en/latest/) is available as a Python package.
-[Installation](http://docs.reana.io/getting-started/first-example/) is limitted to a `pip install` with the need to export the servers url and an access token.
+[Installation](http://docs.reana.io/getting-started/first-example/) is limited to a `pip install` with the need to export the servers url and an access token.
 It is recommended to use a Python [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) to ensure the REANA dependency versions do not clash with other Python applications installed.

 The client communicates with a REANA server.
 The CLI documentation may assume you have access to an existing REANA install.

-The server installation has two sets of instructions, one for a local install and one for a cluster (or at scale) both require [Kubernetes](https://kubernetes.io/).
-The cluster of "at scale" install is done using [helm](https://helm.sh/) on an Kubernetes cluster - which means that it assumes the existence of a Kubernetes cluster.
+The server installation has two sets of instructions, one for a local install and one for a cluster (or at scale), both require [Kubernetes](https://kubernetes.io/).
+The cluster or "at scale" install is done using [helm](https://helm.sh/) on an Kubernetes cluster - which means that it assumes the existence of a Kubernetes cluster.

 The [local install of REANA](http://docs.reana.io/development/deploying-locally) requires the use of _minikube_ to create a local single machine Kubernetes cluster.
 REANA provide [documentation](http://docs.reana.io/development/deploying-locally) on how to install and setup minikube to provide a REANA instance on a single node or machine.